DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 Your character may need to rest to recharge Power Points or heal Health Points.

 - On a **Quick Rest** (30 minutes), each player can draw a number of **Rest Cards**.
-    - Each Rest Card can regain 1 Health or Power Point, or be used to regain Armor Points.
+    - Each Rest Card is used in a check to regain 1 or 2 Health or Power Points.
-    - If the card drawn is the same as the character's Primary Suit, there are additional benefits.
-Reference the Full Guide for more details on taking a Quick Rest.
+    - At the end of the rest, shuffle 10 plus twice Vitality modifier cards back into your deck.

 - On a **Full Rest** you replenish all expended Health, Fate, and Armor.
     - If you run out of cards before you can successfully take a Rest, you may